abstractFlo/adonis-discordjs/README.md

 ### Thanks

-My biggest thanks goes to [https://github.com/Devcord/cordlr-plugin](https://github.com/Devcord/cordlr-plugin)
+My biggest thanks goes to [https://github.com/Devcord/cordlr-cli](https://github.com/Devcord/cordlr-cli)

-My package is only a wrapper between cordlr-plugin and adonisjs 4 without the cli part from cordlr.
+My package is only a wrapper between cordlr-cli and adonisjs 4 without the cli part from cordlr.
 It's a custom implementation with the power of serviceprovider from adonisjs